CSE-110-Winter-2024/project-team-2/docs/2024-03-13 Standup Notes.md

 ## Notes

-- Ben: bug fixes PR for recurring goals
+- Ben: bug fixes for recurring goals on US18 PR
   - Wasn't working between midnight and 2AM
   - Needs more testing before it gets merged
 - To do: testing